 No one wants to work with someone who has a poor attitude, especially your boss.
 While we all have days where we would rather be somewhere else, you really do need to ensure that you aren’t coming across as difficult to work with or not pleasant.
 This is especially true when working with customers.
-Unhappy customers are not a good.
+Unhappy customers are not good.
 Customers don’t want to deal with rude employees.

 Likewise, you don’t want to be a complainer.
-Those that often complain (or whine) aren’t going to be getting raises come that time of the year.
+Those that often complain (or whine) aren’t going to be getting raises during that time of the year.
 If you are really that unhappy at work, it’s time to get a new job or change your attitude.

 4. You View Everything as an Obstacle:

 We all have challenges at work, if it was easy they wouldn’t need us.
 If you view every challenge as an obstacle to getting your job done, that is not going to help with a raise.
-Your manager and your company is looking for solutions.
+Your manager and your company are looking for solutions.
 View every problem or challenge as an opportunity for you to make a difference.
 Don’t present problems to your manager expecting them to solve the issue.
 Present potential solutions as well.

 5. You’re Not a Team Player:

 Some of us are really good at what we do and are proud of our work product.
 Even if you are not dependent on others to get your work done, a collaborative environment is healthier and most employers prefer a team effort to a bunch of individuals working on their own.
 If you are not interacting with those you work with, this will have a negative impact on your raise.